mpv-player/mpv/DOCS/man/en/input.rst

     Last A/V synchronization difference.
 Unavailable if audio or video is disabled.

+``total-avsync-change``
+    Total A-V sync correction done.
+Unavailable if audio or video is disabled.

+``drop-frame-count``
+    Frames dropped because they arrived to late.
+Unavailable if video is disabled

 ``percent-pos`` (RW)
     Position in current file (0-100).
 The advantage over using this instead of calculating it out of other properties is that it properly falls back to